eelyel/discord-bot/README.md

 ### Python

-Python version 3.6 is required as AWS Lambda uses only that version.
+The project is based on Python version 3.6 currently.

 ### Python libraries